Railroad switch: Switch stand (points lever)

-Point machine conversion

-A point machine conversion system consist in a remotely controlled device attached to an existing manually operated point that allows the shunter or driver to remotely operate hand points with a radio handset.
-Each converter can be used as a stand-alone or multiple units can be installed operating together with routing.

 Facing point lock

 A facing point lock (FPL), or point lock, is a device which, as the name implies, locks a set of points in position, as well as mechanically proving that they are in the correct position.
 The facing point part of the name refers to the fact that they prevent movement of the points during facing moves, where a train could potentially split the points (end up going down both tracks) if the points were to move underneath the train.
 During trailing moves, the wheels of a train will force the points into the correct position if they attempt to move, although this may cause considerable damage.
 This act is known as a "run through".

 In the United Kingdom, FPLs were common from an early date, due to laws being passed which forced the provision of FPLs for any routes traveled by passenger trains – it was, and still is, illegal for a passenger train to make a facing move over points without them being locked, either by a point lock, or temporarily clamped in one position or another.